RealSalmon/sippycup/README.rst

     @app.route('/')
     def index():
+        # return the original event sent to Lambda from API Gateway
-        return app.request
+        return app.request.apigr

     lambda_handler = app.run

-You will the need to `create a deployment package`_ and use that to create a new AWS Lambda function.
+You will need to `create a deployment package`_ and use that to create a new AWS Lambda function.

 Finally, `set up an API Gateway proxy resource with the lambda proxy integration`_.
 It is recommended to create resources on both ‘/’ and